 Where the child is not yet placed with adoptive applicants - and the parent or guardian informs the Local Authority that they wish the child to be returned to their care, the child should be returned to the parent(s) / guardian within 7 days, unless the Local Authority has either made an application for a Placement Order or a decision is made to apply for a Placement Order.
 Where the child is placed for adoption - and the parent or guardian requests the return of the child, the child should be returned to the agency within 14 days, beginning with the day on which the notice was given, unless the Authority has either made an application for a placement or a decision is made to apply for a Placement Order.
 As soon as the child is returned to the Local Authority / Adoption Agency, the child must return to the parent / guardian.

 8. Adoption Panel

-Once consent has been signed the practitioner should proceed to the Aspire Adoption Panel (see Adoption Panel Procedure) after completing the child's Permanency Report and providing the range of required documents, notably the child Permanency Report.
+Once consent has been signed the practitioner should proceed to the Adoption Panel (see Adopt North East (ANE) for Adoption Services in Northumberland) after completing the child's Permanency Report and providing the range of required documents, notably the child Permanency Report.

 9. CAFCASS - Including Relevant Forms